 50 years of Bachchan: Actor for all seasons and many generations

 Fifty years ago, on November 7, 1969, a gangly, too tall actor appeared on the big screen in the under-appreciated "Saat Hindustani".
-It was cinema history in the making but nobody really knew it at the time.
+It was cinema history in the making but nobody really knew it until many years later.
 Half a century later, Khwaja Ahmed Abbas' film is watched and critiqued again and again as the debut of Amitabh Bachchan, arguably Indian cinema's biggest star and perhaps its most talented actor.

 As he completed his golden jubilee in Hindi cinema on Thursday, it was time to unspool a body of work -- astonishing in its range -- that closely mirrors the many twists and turns in India's passage of time.
 Beginning from the socialist "Saath Hindustani" and going up to "Badla" this year, the indefatigable 77-year-old has refused to hang up his boots, making us laugh and cry, dance and introspect with his almost 200 films, some slice of life, some goofy, some memorable and some plain forgettable.